jobjo/jobjo.github.io/_posts/2018-01-28-implicit-functors.md

 modular implicits is able derive the functor by first considering the product functor and secondly the list composition functor with list and option for the first component and the option functor for the second.
-Without the implicitness one would have to manually define the concrete instances, as in:
+Without the implicitness one would have to manually do the plumbing, as in:

 {% highlight ocaml %}